lablup/backend.ai-docs-webui/docs/installation/installation.rst

    # see logs
    docker-compose -f docker-compose.hs.postgres.yaml -p <project> logs

-To back up the DB data, you can use the following command from the DB host.
-The specific command may vary depending on the configuration.
+To back up the DB data, you can use the following commands from the DB host.
+The specific commands may vary depending on the configuration.

 .. code-block:: shell